darealshinji/UnityEngine2deb/README.md

 **copyunityengine**: This script will download and install GNU/Linux binaries of a Unity engine game and delete all previously installed binary files.
 Usage is `copyunityengine <gamedir>`.
-You can use this script to create native GNU/Linux versions of games that were released for Windows only or to create native 64 bit versions if a GNU/Linux build was originally released only as 32 bit version.
+You can use this script to create native GNU/Linux versions of games that were released only for Windows and/or OSX, or to create native 64 bit versions if a GNU/Linux build was originally released only as 32 bit version.
 You can also use it to install the screenselector plugin if the original build came without it.

 **u2mojo**: This script helps you to create portable [MojoSetup](http://www.icculus.org/mojosetup/)